celo-org/celo-monorepo/packages/web/validator-badges/README.md

 ## How to Claim Your Validator Badge

-1. Append your Validator or Valdiator Group address (starting with `0x`) to the corresponding markdown files in this folder.
+1. Append your Validator or Valdiator Group address (starting with `0x`) to the corresponding markdown files in this current folder.
 2. Make a single pull request (PR) that contains all of your changes and is named `[Validator Badge] <your-validator-group-name>`.
 3. Validator badge PRs are reviewed once a week and once approved, your badges will be shown on the [Celo Validators Explorer](https://celo.org/validators/explore).